vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 In the first two above examples we can see that the tablet is configured to throttle at `1sec`

 Tablet also provides `/throttler/status` endpoint.
-This is useful for monitoring/management purposes.
-Examples:
+This is useful for monitoring and management purposes.

-On a `primary`, healthy tablet:
+**Example: Healthy primary tablet**

+The following command gets throttler status on a tablet hosted on `tablet1`, serving on port `15100`.

 ```shell
 $ curl -s http://tablet1:15100/throttler/status | jq .
 ```

+This API call returns the following JSON object:

 ```json
 {
   "Keyspace": "commerce",